zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-react-helidon-atp/02-configure-tracer/configure-tracer.md

 	>Suggested Tips:
 	* Copy the above text and paste it into a text file, replace the endpoint and the private key, then copy the modified text into the yaml file.
 	* Make sure to keep the syntax of 2 space indentation.
+Deployment will fail with misconfigured indentation.
 	* Refer to the screenshot image below to see how it should look like after the file is modified.

 	![application.yaml](images/2-1-applicationyaml.png " ")